lo-ise/antarctic-seaice-extent/README.md

 The exercise will begin by introducing a chain of operations to go from reading in the sea ice concentration data, to outputting a calculation of the extent.
 It will first demonstrate this on one single band raster dataset.

-The operations will be executing using the Python prompt in ArcGIS Desktop.
+The operations will be executed using the Python prompt in ArcGIS Desktop.

 Finally, it will show how to perform the same commands on any number of datasets.